Owllyy/snow_crash/level01/Ressources/writeup.md

 As for the others, the encrypted password is denoted by "x" and stored in the inaccessible file /etc/shadow: flag02:x:3002:3002::/home/flag/flag02:/bin/bash

-The password is encrypted using the system's "crypt" encryption (SHA-256 or SHA-512 since glibc 2.7).
+The password is encrypted using the system's "crypt" encryption (Here the password is encrypted using DES).

 To decrypt the password found in the file, I utilized JohnTheRipper:
 ```bash